 Back in 1682, St. Michael’s catholic church tower collapsed due to a heavy storm.
 The town of Zwolle was going through some tough times and had no money to make the repairs.
 Strapped for cash, the town’s elders decided that since there was no church tower left to hang the bells, they should sell them to the town next door, Kampen.

 Before money and blue fingers, the area saw some human activity in the Bronze Age over 5,000 years ago, as indicated by the discovery of a woodhenge in 1993 at a suburban development site.
 The circle of wooden poles was an early version of a clock and a birthday calendar without names and birthdates.

-Visit Zwolle: Second World War
+Zwolle and the Second World War

 A remarkable story about Zwolle happened during World War II when a French-Canadian soldier, Private Léo Major (1921–2008), single-handedly liberated the city from the Germans.
 On April 13, 1945 the Régiment de la Chaudière, a Primary Reserve infantry regiment of the Canadian Army, reached Zwolle.
-Because it was reported to be a German stronghold and before firing artillery on the city, the commanding officer asked for two volunteers for a reconnaissance mission to scout the German force.
+It was reported to be a German stronghold so before firing artillery on the city, the commanding officer asked for two volunteers for a reconnaissance mission to scout the German force.
 Private Major and his friend Corporal Willie Arseneault accepted.
 To keep the historic city from being destroyed, the duo decided to try and capture Zwolle alone.

 Around midnight, Arseneault was killed by a German soldier.
 Infuriated, Major decided to continue the mission alone.
 He entered Zwolle near Sassenpoort and the rest is a Hollywood movie, except that his exploits were real.
 He stormed in and out of the city almost a dozen times during the night with his submachine gun blasting away, crisscrossing streets, running around buildings and private homes by tricking the local German garrison into believing that there was a much larger Canadian force attacking the town.

-Zwolle has everything one might imagine in a modern-day city including theaters, a variety of shops and boutiques, hotels, restaurants, pristine parks and even a beach in the summer, but it also has retained its historic flavor.
+Zwolle has everything one might imagine in a modern-day city including theaters, a variety of shops and boutiques, hotels, restaurants, pristine parks and even a beach in the summer, but it also has retained its historic flavour.
 Zwolle has Medieval facades, a star-shaped city moat, lined with stately merchants’ homes, aged trees, fountains, sculptures and sections of the old city wall and fortifications (the ramparts were destroyed in 1674 during the Anglo-Dutch Wars).

 Zwolle has several distinctive landmarks.
 In the 15th century the town was completely surrounded by a fortified wall with 23 towers.
-Built in 1409 the Sassenpoort city gate is the only tower left that was attached to the old city wall.
+Built in 1409 the Sassenpoort city gate is the only tower left that was part of the old city wall.
 This jewel is listed as one of the Top 100 Dutch Heritage Sites.

 The 15th-century Gothic St. Michael’s Church, with its new tower, has the world-famous four-manual Schnitger organ (1721).
-The old Broerenkerk (Brothers Church) founded in 1465 was repurposed in 1988 from a protestant church to a magnificent cultural center replete with a gift shop, book store, and café.
+The old Broerenkerk (Brothers Church), founded in 1465, was repurposed in 1988 from a protestant church to a magnificent cultural center replete with a gift shop, book store, and café.

 A former court house until 2005, the Museum de Fundatie possesses a collection of art works ranging from the end of the Middle Ages to the present day.
 The museum was expanded in 2012-2013 with the addition of a new and unusual egg-shaped extension on top of the building’s roof for additional exhibition space.